juroberttyb/chatbot/README.md

 ### TODO
-* search for whether the username already exist in mongodb
 * save chat message to redis (SHA-256, messages) with item key saved in mongodb
 * train a chat model for one day for better performance
 ### MORE